Recycling in Boston

 With our free Trash Day app you can view a calendar for your home's collection dates, set reminders, and get notifications of schedule changes.
 You can also search a directory of hundreds of household items to find out the right way to dispose of them.

-We offer free recycling to residents in buildings with seven units or fewer.
+We offer recycling to residents in buildings with seven or more units.

 Ask your property manager, landlord, or condo trustees to call 311 and work out a recycling program for the building.
 Your building manager will give you a written notice about a new program.